-- · File names: lists all files in the selected directory. - Directory: defines the source folder for files to be listed. - File mask: specifies the filter for selecting the listed files.
+• File names: lists all files in the selected directory.

+- Directory: defines the source folder for files to be listed. - File mask: specifies the filter for selecting the listed files.

-- . lists all files - .nlbl lists only files with .nlbl extension. - t.nlbl lists files that start with "t" and have the extension .nlbl. - · Show the file path: entire file path is displayed on the list. - · Show the file extension: file extension visible on the list. - · Font names: lists the installed fonts. - · Labels in solutions: lists all labels within the solution. - · Edit: converts other item sources into a custom values item source. - · Values content list: displays the current object content. - Set as default: turns the currently active selection into a default value.
+- Show the file path: entire file path is displayed on the list. - Show the file extension: file extension visible on the list. - Font names: lists the installed fonts. - · Labels in solutions: lists all labels within the solution. - Edit: converts other item sources into a custom values item source. - Values content list: displays the current object content. - Set as default: turns the currently active selection into a default value.